-All VAS requests are managed by the Traffic & Network Solutions Team based in Aylesford, who are also responsible for ongoing inspection and maintenance.
-The latest signs are supplied via the traffic systems maintenance contract and come with a six year manufacturer's warranty.
+All VAS requests are managed by the Traffic & Network Solutions Team based in Aylesford, who are responsible for the siting, installation, annual inspection and maintenance.
+These must be procured using the agreed process within the traffic systems maintenance contract and associated approved supplier.
+Whilst there are several other manufacturers of similar equipment, these are not authorised for use in Kent and will be removed from site.